A guide to buying genuine Far infrared heating

 Compliant to TUV Standards:

-Our panels comply with comply with the German TUV (SUD) standard and we have a rigorous testing process to ensure the best quality and performance, enabling us to provide up to a 5 year no quibble return guarantee.
+Our panels comply with the German TUV (SUD) standard and we have a rigorous testing process to ensure the best quality and performance, enabling us to provide up to a 10 year no quibble return guarantee.
 TUV means Technischer Überwachungsverein which translates to Technical Inspection Association.
 TUV SUD is a world leader in product testing and certification.
 They provide testing to international standards.

 Lot 20 Compliant:

 Our panels also comply with the more recent Lot 20 Legislation.
-Recently in 2018 Lot 20 was bought in to decrease the electricity consumption from electrical heating appliances.
-Despite infrared panels being very different to things such as storage heaters, they still fall into the category of ‘electric heating’ meaning that infrared companies were also made to comply with lot 20.
-Although the majority of electricity heating consumption comes from the more well-known over powered storage heaters.
+In 2018, Lot 20 was introduced to decrease the electricity consumption from electrical heating appliances.
+Despite infrared panels being very different to things such as storage heaters, they still fall into the category of ‘electric heating’ meaning that infrared companies were also made to comply with Lot 20.
+Although the majority of electric heating consumption comes from the more well-known, over powered storage heaters.
 To read more about how we comply with Lot 20 read our news article here.

 Buying infrared panels isn’t as simple as looking at the price and thinking the more expensive the better or seeing a cheap panel and thinking you might save some money, because you probably won’t in the long run!
 It is important to try and find a middle ground with infrared panels, too low and the product won’t be good, too high and you’ll be over paying.
 Prices can vary massively on infrared panels and so you need to make sure you do your research.
 Panels can range from £80 to £1200 depending on the type of panel and more importantly the company selling them.
 From experience you need to make sure you look at all the above factors and take that into consideration when purchasing panels.
 If you are unsure about what you should be paying for your infrared panels, get in touch and we will happily advise you.